Low Rank Adaptation: Reduce the Cost of Model Fine-Tuning

 Low rank adaptation examples

-• Natural language processing: Large language models are particularly well suited to natural language processing tasks because they can process and understand sequential data, like text.
+• Natural language processing: Large language models are particularly well suited to NLP tasks because they can process and understand sequential data, like text.
 LoRA is a lightweight method of fine-tuning these models for specific tasks.
 For example, you could use LoRA to fine-tune a large language model to grade papers and homework in a classroom setting.
-The model would retain the overall knowledge of a foundational language model but specialize in the specific resources the students are learning from, such as a textbook.
+The model would retain the knowledge of a foundational language model but specialize in the specific resources the students are learning from, such as a textbook.

-• Computer vision: You can also use low rank adaptation to train models that generate images or understand images.
+• Computer vision: You can also use low rank adaptation to train models that generate or understand images.
 A real-world example of such a model is Stable Diffusion, a generative AI model you can prompt to create images in many different styles.
-Low rank adaptation could help you produce a lightweight model based on Stable Diffusion but specialized to a specific task, such as illustrating a book or creating a series of specific images.
+Low rank adaptation could help you produce a lightweight model based on Stable Diffusion but specialized to a specific task, such as illustrating a book or creating a series of particular images.

 • Recommendation systems: You can use this popular method of analyzing a user’s behavior or sales history to recommend something else they might be interested in.
 You may be familiar with Netflix or Amazon’s recommendation systems, which take factors like your past use and how other users with similar interests behave to predict what you might want next.
 You can use low rank adaptation to train a recommendation system that personalizes to each user in a way that keeps that user's data separate from the overall system.

-Who uses low-rank adaptation?
+Who uses low rank adaptation?

 1. Data scientist

-Average annual salary in the US (Glassdoor): $118,075 [1]
+Average annual salary in the US (Glassdoor): $113,693 [1]

 Job outlook (projected growth from 2023 to 2033): 36 percent [2]